 - BC Ministry of Justice website on Human Rights Protection:

-- UBC’s Discrimination and Harassment policy
+- UBC’s Discrimination policy

 Creating a Baby Friendly Environment: